juliansweatt/resume-website/README.md

  This is the source code for resume.juliansweatt.com

 # Plan
-Currently, this sit is used as a personal resume website.
+Currently, this site is used as a personal resume website.
 I plan to add to this personal website by creating a stylized home page centered around easily linking my other media accounts together.

 This site will be used as the basis for a future public resumé builder project.